 The DIFAT sectors are linked together by the last field in each DIFAT sector.
 As an optimization, the first 109 FAT sectors are represented within the header itself.
-No DIFAT sectors will be needed in a compound file that is smaller than 6.875 megabyte (MB) for a 512 byte sector compound file (6.875 MB = $(1 \text{ header sector} + 109 \text{ FAT sectors} \times 128 \text{ non-empty entries}) \times 512 \text{ bytes per sector})$.
+No DIFAT sectors are needed in a compound file that is smaller than 6.875 megabytes (MB) for a 512-byte sector compound file (6.875 MB = $(1 \text{ header sector} + 109 \text{ FAT sectors} \times 128 \text{ non-empty entries}) \times 512 \text{ bytes per sector})$.

 The DIFAT represents the FAT sectors in a different manner than the FAT represents a sector chain.
-A given index, n, into the DIFAT array will contain the sector number of the (n+1)th FAT sector.
-For instance, index #3 in the DIFAT contains the sector number for the 4rd FAT sector, since DIFAT array starts with index #0.
+A particular index, n, into the DIFAT array will contain the sector number of the (n+1)th FAT sector.
+For instance, index #3 in the DIFAT contains the sector number for the fourth FAT sector, because the DIFAT array starts with index #0.

 The storage for DIFAT sectors is reserved with the FAT, but it is not chained there.
-Space for DIFAT sectors is marked by a special sector number, DIFSECT (0xFFFFFFC).
+Space for DIFAT sectors is marked by a special sector number, DIFSECT (0xFFFFFFFC).